kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 rm ~/.kubernetes_vagrant_auth
 ```

-After using kubecfg.sh make sure that the correct credentials are set:
+After using kubectl.sh make sure that the correct credentials are set:

 ```
 cat ~/.kubernetes_vagrant_auth